felipemrj/felipemrj/README.md

 # 👋 Hey!
 I’m Felipe

-My journey is anything but ordinary—and that's exactly my greatest strength.
+My journey is anything but ordinary, and that's exactly my greatest strength.
-From the world of web development to the precision-driven universe of digital dentistry, I've learned that technology is most powerful when it transforms lives.
+From the world of web development to the precision driven universe of digital dentistry, I've learned that technology is most powerful when it transforms lives.

 ## 🚀 About Me